mmu-dermatology-research/dca_artifact_removal/README.md

 2. Read through __docstring__ for module carefully - changing filepaths as necessary
 3. Execute the module

+## Project Steps
+1. Train the models: 		train three InceptionResNetV2 networks on each of the training/validation sets to form a model on the clean set, a model on the binary dca set, and a model on the realistic dca set.
+Refer to the paper for more information on the network hyper-parameters.
+2. Score the models: 		score the each of the models on each of the individual test sets, this can be done with the model_performance.py module.
+3. Extract the gradcam heatmaps from all images:	run the extract_gradcam.ipynb notebook. (ensure that all of the required filepaths are uncommented)
+4. Calculate the brightness intensities for each of the test set images:	modify the base image filepath in the split_intensity.py module to reflect the root folder of the extracted heatmaps.
+Run the script to generate a .csv file for the internal and external brightness measures for each image.
+Once this is complete, run the calculate_intensity_averages.py module to calculate the averages across all of the images.

 **Full Model Performances on all individual testing sets:**
 <table>
 	<tr>